npt/activity-aware-firefox/README.markdown

 If you want to send whole branches of tabs to a different Firefox Profile (in our case: a Firefox window in a different Plasma Activity), you should head out to `about:addons` ↦ _Tree Style Tab_ ↦ _Preferences_ ↦ _Context Menu_ ↦ _Send Tabs to Other Devices with the context menu via Firefox Sync_ and follow the instructions there.

-You will need to do this for every Profile that you want to tab trees to and from.
+You will need to do this for every Profile that you want to tab trees to and from, as unfortunately this add-on does not see the device names of Firefox Sync.

 ## Firefox Multi-Account Containers